 - Squirt Bottle – The squirt bottle will be used to clean all of your privates.
 Yes, you will be leaking and bleeding and all that good stuff.
 Warm water in your squirt bottle will make you feel better – not as good as your first shower though!
 Either take yours from the hospital (it will otherwise go in the garbage) or get one to have on hand at home.

 - Extra large, heavy pads – yes, things get ugly after childbirth.
 Pads will help to collect the mess.
 You’ll get these at the hospital, but it is important to have some ready and waiting for you at home as well.

 The postpartum mesh underwear needs another brief mention.

 If you don’t know our story, part of how Brief Transitions came to be is that I ran out of these precious things at home.
 I couldn’t find any to purchase and I would have given my right arm to be able to buy some (not my baby though, don’t worry).
 I ended up buying granny panties and cut the elastic so I wouldn’t have too much pressure on my incision.
 Now, some women wear them for a short time and are ok with that, but I wore them until they wore out or got too gross and I had no other choice but to throw them away.
 After I had my daughter I wanted to be able to provide these essential postpartum mesh underwear to other new moms.
 On a road to recovery, it is the small things that get you through and that is what the mesh undies mean to me.

 So if you aren’t pregnant right now, but your BFF is and you want to be an incredible friend – get her some of these undies – STAT!
 You might even win the best/most unique gift at her shower! 😉

-Have any other essentials that you recommend?
+Did you pack your hospital bag yet?
 Let us know in the comments below!